-At June 30, 2018, the Company's 2013 through 2017 tax years were open and subject to potential examination in one or more jurisdictions.
+At September 30, 2018, the Company's 2013 through 2017 tax years were open and subject to potential examination in one or more jurisdictions.
 In addition, in the U.S., any net operating losses or credits that were generated in prior years but not yet fully utilized in a year that is closed under the statute of limitations may also be subject to examination.
-The Company is currently under examination by the Internal Revenue Service for tax year 2014 and cannot estimate the financial outcome of the examination.
-The Company is not currently under foreign income tax examination.
+Two of the Company's subsidiaries are currently under tax examination, one by the Internal Revenue Service for tax year 2014 and another in Japan for the years 2015 to 2017.
+The Company cannot estimate the financial outcome of these examinations.

 On December 22, 2017, the Tax Cut and Jobs Act ("Tax Act") was signed into law.
 The Tax Act introduced a broad range of tax reform measures that significantly change the federal income tax laws.
 As of December 31, 2017, the Company recorded a provisional tax expense in the Statement of Operations of approximately \$5.6 million, comprised of approximately \$13.5 million tax expense from recording additional valuation allowance against federal tax credits due to certain provisions of the Tax Act, offset by approximately \$7.9 million of tax benefit from the remeasurement of U.S. deferred taxes using the relevant tax rate at which the Company expects them to reverse in the future.
 The estimated one-time transition tax on post-1986 foreign unremitted earnings is not anticipated to have a material impact to the Company's effective tax rate.
-As of June 30, 2018, the Company has not recorded any adjustments to the provisional tax expense.
+As of September 30, 2018, the Company has not completed its accounting related to tax reform, and therefore has not recorded any adjustments to the provisional tax expense.
 The Company continues to monitor supplemental legislation and technical interpretations of the tax law that may cause the final impact from the Tax Act to differ from the provisionally recorded amounts.
 The Company expects to complete its analysis within the measurement period allowed by Staff Accounting Bulletin ("SAB") No.118, no later than the fourth quarter of 2018.